nbogie/paper-marbling-shiffman-follow-p5js/README.md

 Note: This is NOT a node.js project.
 The package.json is there to provide formatting support with prettier, only.

+If you are writing a bigger project with p5.js it may be useful to consider working in instance mode instead of global mode.
+(Particularly - but not only - if you're working in TypeScript.)

 ### Components:

 -   index.html - loaded first.